nhsconnect/FHIR-NRLS-API/pages/overview/overview_behaviours.md

 <img alt="Consumer API includes functionality such as basic read and search; Provider API includes functionality such as create, supersede, update, and delete" src="images/solution/Solution_Behaviour_diagram.png" style="width:100%;max-width: 100%;">

-A system can be assured as both a Consumer and a Provider, provided that all relevant pre-requisites and requirements are met.
+A system can be assured as both a Consumer and a Provider, provided that all relevant prerequisites and requirements are met.

 ### Identity on the NRL

 Each client system will be given an Accredited System ID (ASID) by NHS Digital.
 Each ASID will be associated with one or more interaction IDs.
 An interaction ID defines an action that can be performed against NRL (for example, creating a new DocumentReference).
 As part of a request, a client will supply its ASID and the interaction ID that relates to the action that it is trying to perform.
 If the interaction ID is not associated with the client's ASID, the request will be blocked.

-### Pointer maintenance by Providers
+### Pointer Maintenance by Providers

 If a client system is in the Provider role, it can create, supersede, update, and delete Pointers.
 When it comes to the modification of existing Pointers, the Provider is only permitted to change Pointers that it owns.
 The concept of ownership is carried on the Pointer itself and is again centered around the ODS code.
 The client can modify a Pointer as long as it satisfies the following two conditions:
 * The ASID of the client system verifies that the client has the Provider role.